 Instead, use a barrier such as a baby gate or crate to separate the dogs when necessary.
 Monitoring their body language and behavior is also essential, as signs of tension or stress can indicate a potential issue.
 By being proactive and preventing dog attacks, you can help ensure the safety and well-being of all dogs in your household.

-Additionally, if you need to intervene in a conflict between your dogs, try to do so calmly and quietly, using gentle but firm commands to separate them.
+Additionally, if you need to intervene in a conflict or aggression between dogs, can your dogs try to do so calmly and quietly, using gentle but firm commands to separate them?
 By reducing noise levels and approaching conflicts calmly, you can help prevent dog attacks and keep your furry friends safe and happy.

 If your dog is approaching you, do not make eye contact.
 Dogs can get aggressive if someone does this.
 When preventing dog attacks or keeping dogs separated in the same house, it is essential to remember that eye contact can be interpreted as a sign of aggression.
 Dogs may see direct eye contact as a challenge or threat, which could lead to an aggressive response.